lue-bird/elm-syntax-to-moonbit/example-sdl3-bounce/README.md

 If no window opens at all, you likely still need to install SDL3.

-If you still have issues with linking or whatever feel free to open an issue, though I'm not sure I'll know anything you don't :)
+If you still have issues with linking or whatever feel free to open an issue, though I'm not sure I'll know anything more than you do :)